 Casual riders and avid cyclists alike flock to the Shining Sea Bikeway all year long.
 As you begin your ride in North Falmouth and head south, you’ll quickly see why.
 The bike path runs past beautiful ponds, lush woods, and even a cranberry bog.
 Plus, with lots of entrance and exit points along the way, it’s easy to hop off the path to grab a snack or explore one of Falmouth’s many villages.

 One of the bike path’s most spectacular views is in West Falmouth.
 Here, the route veers closer to the Bay, and the landscape opens up to reveal the gorgeous Great Sippewissett Marsh.
 Ducks and ospreys are a common sight on the salt marsh, as are boats in the distance on the open waters of Buzzards Bay.
 We promise you’ll want to stop and linger to enjoy the scene.

 Want to experience all five of these rides in one day?
-Then sign up for the Buzzards Bay Watershed Ride in October!
+Then sign up for the Buzzards Bay Watershed Ride!
 This annual cycling tour hosted by the Coalition raises money to protect clean water across the entire region.
 If you like to cycle, it’s one of the best ways you can spend an autumn day.